-- Depending on the fire's location, staying near Sleepy Hollow may not be safe.
-You need to leave the area to allow others to evacuate behind you and area for fire fighters to work. - Refuge and assembly areas may be need to be further away in Orinda or in Lafayette, Walnut Creek or out of the area.
+- Depending on the fire's location staying near Sunol may not be safe. - Refuge and assembly areas may be need to be further away in Pleasanton or Fremont.

 Temporary Refuge Area will provide a safe place to wait while a fire passes.
 Park your car with windows up in location as far from vegetation or structures as possible.
 Wait for the fire to pass.
 A Temporary Refuge Area may be: